-While we currently have employment agreements with each of our named executive officers, we intend to enter into new agreements prior to the completion of this offering.
+While we currently have employment agreements with each of our named executive officers, we intend to enter into new agreements prior to the effectiveness of the registration statement of which this prospectus is a part.

 Equity Awards

 We did not grant any stock option or other equity-based awards to any of our named executive officers during 2014.